COVID-19 | Here's The List Of All Foreign Medical Aid That Have Reached India Till Now And Where They Are Headed

 Where are they headed?

 The government does not give out daily data on how much each state or UT has received.
-On May 19, the Health Ministry said 12,874 oxygen concentrators, 15,801 oxygen cylinders, 19 Oxygen Generation Plants, more than 9,925 ventilators, Bi PAP and C PAP machines and more than 6.1 lakh Remdesivir vials received as global aid have been dispatched to states and UTs so far.
+On May 25, the Health Ministry said 17,755 oxygen concentrators, 16,301 oxygen cylinders, 19 Oxygen Generation Plants, more than 13,449 ventilators, Bi PAP and C PAP machines and more than 6.9 lakh Remdesivir vials, 12 lakh favipiravir tablets received as global aid have been dispatched to states and UTs so far.

 The health ministry had earlier clarified that 24 categories of items, numbering nearly 40 lakh, have been distributed to 38 institutions in different states.
 The following institutions (region-wise) have received the equipment as of May 4.